vinstic-myshell/myshell-doc-en/tokenomics.md

 | Team Development Fund                     | 30%   | Unlocked after 5 years, of which 1% is used to reward the team before the IDO, with the rest issued as monthly salaries without locking                 |
 | Private Placement / IDO / IEO Reservation | 10%   | 5% for private placement TGE, unlocking after 6 months (platform development period), with the remaining 2 years released linearly on a quarterly basis |

-### 4.4 Token use cases
+### 4.4 Token Use Cases

 * Upgrade the robot's subscription level to access more advanced features;
-* Upon completion of certain task, can used to mint new PassCards for sale on the secondary market;
+* Upon completion of certain tasks, can be used to pay for minting new PassCard NFTs for sale on the secondary market;
 * Have the robot pay task rewards to users (when the initial development fund is insufficient and more is needed);

-### 4.5 Revenue sources
+### 4.5 Shell DAO Revenue Sources

 * Taxes charged to users when robot rewards are given and when users subscribe to robots;
 * Tokens charged during PassCard NFT Mint;